felipesandoli/ci-pp4-charity-event-orginizer/README.md

 ### Home Page and Navigation

 The home page consists of a navigation bar with a logo that acts as a link back to the homepage and a menu that collapses into a hamburger button on mobile phones, and a main section where events created and approved are displayed as cards with relevant information.
+All cards functions as a link to the event description page

 The options in the navigation menu are for creating a new event, view the list of events owned or events the user is participating, and Login/Logout.
 If the user is not logged in, clicking on the Create Event or My Events options will redirect the user to the login page.